Adding sleepers to your garden

 Depending on the fixings and finished look you are going for, you may choose to use a countersink or spade bit to bevel a small hole for the head of the screws to sit in.

-Ensuring that the joint is snug and flush, use an impact driver to secure the fixings through each hole to the screw penetrates the adjoining sleeper and the screw head is sunken or flush to the surface.
+Ensuring that the joint is snug and flush, use an impact driver to secure the fixings through each hole to the screw to penetrate the adjoining sleeper, and ensure the screw head is sunken or flush to the surface.

 When building sleepers in layers, it’s a really good idea to overlap the right-angled corners for added stability and strength.
 Simply place your length or frame on top of the first layer so the joins are overlapped like a brick wall, then work in the same way to secure.
 Once the joints are secured, you can drive fixings down through the layers or you can use dowel for a more traditional look.